vnoitkumar/vnoitkumar/README.md

 ### Busy working at Projects
-- 📌 [Browser tab Sync](https://tab-sync.vnoit.com/) - Changing the theme in one tab will also change in all the other open tabs of the same website using a service worker.
-Inspired by seeing this YT video
+- 📌 [Browser tab Sync](https://tab-sync.vnoit.com/) - Changing the theme in one tab will also change in all the other open tabs of the same website using a service worker
 - 📌 [Create React Component With Jss](https://www.npmjs.com/package/create-react-component-with-jss) - An npm package to create react component using CLI
 - 📌 [Case Converter](https://case-converter.vnoit.com) - A simple case converter
 - 📌 [JS executer](https://jsexecuter.vnoit.com) - Online JavaScript Editor